-Spain’s election drama: Sanchez likely to be PM again, after Catalan deal
+Spain election drama: Sanchez wins backing for new term after Catalan deal

-The socialist Spanish politician is expected to be PM by the end of Thursday, after striking a controversial agreement with Catalan separatists.
+The socialist Spanish politician has won parliamentary support to be PM again, after striking a controversial agreement with Catalan separatists.

-Spanish Prime Minister Pedro Sanchez will seek a new term in office in a vote in parliament on Thursday after striking a controversial deal with Catalan separatists.
+Spanish Prime Minister Pedro Sanchez has won parliament’s backing for a new term in office after striking a controversial deal with Catalan separatists.

 In exchange for supporting Sanchez’s Spanish Socialist Workers’ Party (PSOE), nationalists from the Spanish region of Catalonia secured a commitment from the PSOE leader to pass an amnesty law that would pardon those linked to the botched Catalan bid for independence six years ago.